 In August 2009, Alan Seretti was named as the head men’s basketball coach at Dickinson College.
-In the past eight seasons, his Red Devil teams have rewritten the school record books producing three NCAA Tournament appearances, including an appearance in the "Elite 8" in 2014.
+In the past nine seasons, his Red Devil teams have rewritten the school record books producing three NCAA Tournament appearances, including an appearance in the "Elite 8" in 2014.
 They have made five Centennial Conference Championship game appearances, earning one regular season conference championship and the Centennial Conference tournament championships in 2013 and 2015.

 The Red Devils made Centennial Conference playoff appearances in 2015-16 and 2016-17, advacing to the final last season.
 In 2015-16, Ted Hinnenkamp became the third straight Dickinson player to be named the conference Player of the Year.